 - Create Page Three: Rip up black pictures and cover a page the same way as before, but this page will appear to look black.
 Not everyone in the class will need to complete this page because it will be chopped into eight pieces and shared with as many students.
 We usually only have 4-5 students create this page and then we share it with everyone.
 If you are using Mod Podge, brush it on before cutting the page apart.

 - Create the petals for the flower.
-Page Two are the petals.
+Page Two is the petals.
 The page should be red.
 If your students need to draw them before cutting, draw on the back of the paper.
 Aim to cut out 6-8 petals from this one piece of paper.

 - Create the centre of the poppy with Page Three.
 Take one copy of Page Three and cut it into eight pieces and hand that out to students.
 They will cut a circle from the piece you’ve given them.